 “I kin getcha a spot on the crew so as ta show y’all how the magic is done in Hollywood.”

 We go to Two Guys for the pizzas and return to the Chateau.
 Our additional dope is appreciated as everyone is on edge from the coke.
 I remember my Viet Vet adventure with Joey.
-They did their speedballs in reverse order.
-While Belushi has a sorority slut in the bedroom, we attack the pizza, waiting for him to finish before attacking the H. The pizza totally satisfies my pot driven high.
+They did their speedballs in reverse order – chilling out on the heroin before amping it up on coke.
+While Belushi has a sorority slut in the bedroom, we hit the pizza, waiting for him to finish before attacking the H. The pizza totally satisfies my pot driven high.

 The girls are in my camp about heroin.
 I volunteer to drive them back to Pomona College while the guys get fucked up.
 I win points for refraining from dope.
 When they learn I’m at Harvard, they turn on the charm.
 With no rushing need to return to Hollywood, I spend the evening at the sorority in one of the three girls’ bedrooms.
 I move up onto their A list by satisfying their every need.
 Jace joins me, adept at keeping each girl engaged.
 I receive many compliments on my lovemaking.
 I notice that they all keep their eyes closed, unwilling to see how I was able to keep them stimulated from all sides, as well as top and bottom.
 Jace is even more adept than me.
 Perhaps his life with Tommy is paying dividends in the sexual experience and expertise departments – the primary lesson plan in high school.